Why did I get a message saying I sent spam?

-Occasionally a spam recipient who doesn't understand how e-mail works might blame you for it and send you a nasty note.
-Remember that such people are just frustrated at the spam they receive and don't know what else to do; you can point the person to this page to explain that you didn't send it, and suggest that the person use a free service like SpamCop to report it to the proper authorities.
+Occasionally a spam recipient who doesn't understand how email works might blame you for it and send you a nasty note.
+Remember that such people are just frustrated at the spam they receive and don't know what else to do; you can point the person to our page that explain that you didn't send it, which also suggests that the person use a free service like SpamCop to report it to the proper authorities.

 How can someone forge my address without access to my account?

-A weakness of the Internet mail system is that most ISPs allow any of their customers to send e-mail using any address they want.
-For example, with many ISPs, you could open your mail program settings and change the "From" address to be "email@example.com", and every message you sent from then on would say it was from "firstname.lastname@example.org".
+A weakness of the Internet mail system is that many ISPs allow any of their customers to send email claiming to be from any address they want.
+For example, with many ISPs, you could open your mail program settings and change the "From" address to be "firstname.lastname@example.org", and every message you sent from then on would say it was from "email@example.com".

 What's more, if you sent a message to an invalid address, the "bounce" would go back to "firstname.lastname@example.org", even though you had no access to the U.S. president's mailbox and the president had nothing to do with the message that was sent.

-What this means is that pretty much anyone (including spammers) can forge your address on an e-mail message, even if they don't have access to your e-mail account.
+What this means is that pretty much anyone (including spammers) can forge any address, including your address, on an email message, even if they don't have access to your email account.

-That might seem surprising, but it's actually the same way paper mail works.
-Someone could send a paper letter that forges your postal address as the "from" address on the envelope, even if he didn't have any access to your house.
+That might seem surprising, but if you think about it, it's the same way paper mail works.
+Someone could send a paper letter that forges your postal address as the "from" address on the envelope, even if they don’t have any access to your house.
 If that letter was undeliverable, it would be "returned" to you at the forged address.

 Why did a spammer choose to use my domain name?

 Anyone who owns a domain name for several years will find it happens to them at some point.
-Our own tigertech.net address is regularly used in spam forgeries.
+Our own tigertech.net addresses are sometimes used in spam forgeries, just like others.